Held0fTheWelt/UGE/README.md

 - **build:** Contains the latest buildconfiguration of the project.

 ## CorePlugins
-- **feature-gameplay-message-router:** Gameplay Message Router plugin for efficient communication between game systems.
+- **feature-gameplay-message-router:** A subsystem that allows registering for and sending messages between unconnected gameplay objects.